progettazionemauro/django-api/cheatsheet.md

 Now that you’ve used  `subprocess`  in its basic form and handled some exceptions, it’s time to get familiar with what it takes to interact with the shell.

+## Introduction to the Shell and Text-Based Programs With  `subprocess`[](https://realpython.com/python-subprocess/#introduction-to-the-shell-and-text-based-programs-with-subprocess "Permanent link")

+Some of the most popular use cases of the  `subprocess`  module are to interact with text-based programs, typically available on the shell.
+That’s why in this section, you’ll start to explore all the moving parts involved when interacting with text-based programs, and perhaps question if you need the shell at all!

+The shell is typically synonymous with the  [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface)  or CLI, but this terminology isn’t entirely accurate.
+There are actually two separate processes that make up the typical command-line experience:

+1.  **The interpreter**, which is typically thought of as the whole CLI.
+Common interpreters are Bash on Linux, Zsh on macOS, or PowerShell on Windows.
+In this tutorial, the interpreter will be referred to as the shell.
+2.  **The interface**, which displays the output of the interpreter in a window and sends user keystrokes to the interpreter.
+The interface is a separate process from the shell, sometimes called a  [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

+When on the command line, it’s common to think that you’re interacting directly with the shell, but you’re really interacting with the  _interface_.
+The interface takes care of sending your commands to the shell and displaying the shell’s output back to you.

+With this important distinction in mind, it’s time to turn your attention to what  `run()`  is actually doing.
+It’s common to think that calling  `run()`  is somehow the same as typing a command in a terminal interface, but there are important differences.

+While all new process are created with the same  [system calls](https://en.wikipedia.org/wiki/System_call), the context from which the system call is made is different.
+The  `run()`  function can make a system call directly and doesn’t need to go through the shell to do so:

+In fact, many programs that are thought of as shell programs, such as  [Git](https://git-scm.com/), are really just  _text-based_  programs that don’t need a shell to run.
+This is especially true of UNIX environments, where all of the familiar utilities like  `ls`,  `rm`,  `grep`, and  `cat`  are actually separate executables that can be called directly:

+Python

+`>>> # Linux or macOS
+>>> import subprocess
+>>> subprocess.run(["ls"])
+timer.py
+CompletedProcess(args=['ls'], returncode=0)`

+There are some tools that are specific to shells, though.
+Finding tools embedded within the shell is far more common on Windows shells like PowerShell, where commands like  `ls`  are  _part of the shell itself_  and not separate executables like they are in a UNIX environment:

+Python

+`>>> # Windows
+>>> import subprocess
+>>> subprocess.run(["ls"])
+Traceback (most recent call last):
+  ...
+FileNotFoundError: [WinError 2] The system cannot find the file specified`

+In PowerShell,  `ls`  is the default alias for  `Get-ChildItem`, but calling that won’t work either because  `Get-ChildItem`  isn’t a separate executable—it’s  _part of PowerShell_  itself.

+The fact that many text-based programs can operate independently from the shell may make you wonder if you can cut out the middle process—namely, the shell—and use  `subprocess`  directly with the text-based programs typically associated with the shell.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#